BVI Student Referral Information

 - The referring district convenes a meeting to review evaluation results, determine eligibility, and write/amend the eligible student’s IEP.

 FREQUENTLY ASKED QUESTIONS REGARDING REFERRALS FOR BVI SERVICES

-Q. What are the requirements to establish eligibility under Vision Impairment and receive regional BVI services?
+Q. What are the requirements to establish eligibility under Visual Impairment and receive regional BVI services?

-- The assessment results of a licensed ophthalmologist or optometrist are inconclusive, and the student demonstrates inadequate use of residual vision
+- The vision examination results are inconclusive and the child demonstrates inadequate use of residual vision

-- The team determines that the child's disability has an adverse impact on the child's educational performance.*
+- The child’s visual impairment, even with correction, has an adverse impact* on the student’s educational performance or developmental progress; and

 *"Adverse impact" is determined differently depending upon the age of the student.
 For students in kindergarten through age 21, the student’s disability has an adverse impact on the student’s educational performance.
 For children age three up to kindergarten, the student's disability has an adverse impact on the child’s developmental progress.

 Q. Who is responsible for obtaining the medical eye report?